SillyFreak/typst-alexandria/README.md

 This package provides an alternative to the built-in bibliography to allow a single document to have multiple bibliographies.

-This package is currently limited to English, full IEEE bibliographies and can't order references or collapse citations yet, but more general support is planned soon.
+This package is currently limited to non-full bibliographies and can't collapse citations yet, but more general support is planned soon.

 ## Getting Started